BIPES/BIPES/README.md

 #### Dependencies

 BIPES has these packages as depedencies:

  * npm
  * python
  * pip
  * mosquitto

 The Makefile will automatically use either `dnf` or `apt` to install these packages.

+#### Python packages

-Then, inside a Python virtual enviroment, Flask will be installed to run the development server.
+Inside a virtual enviroment, some Python packages are installed to run the development server, these are:

+ * Flask
+ * sphinx
+ * sphinx-js

 #### JavaScript libraries

 The JavaScript libraries are:

- * Codemirro6
+ * Codemirror6
  * xterm.js
  * blockly
  * rollup

 which are directly fetched or "compiled" with `node.js`.

-#### Python packages

-The Python packages installed inside a virtual enviroment with `pip` are:

- * Flask
- * sphinx
- * sphinx-js

 #### Setting up another default language to BIPES release